The Self in Historical Light

 The Self cannot be put in a nutshell.
 Thus, we must have recourse to two models of Self that are mutually exclusive.
 It follows the principle of complementarity defined by Niels Bohr, who applied it to the nature of light.
 So the Self has something in common with light.
 In order to get the whole picture, it is necessary to endorse both Porphyry and Iamblichus, even though the theoretical contradictions are insurmountable.

 What is the consequence if personality remains unaware of the “origin” and therefore persists in an undifferentiated state?
 In that case it’s not possible to develop a true relation to society and to other people.
-The result is a “mass man” who adjusts himself to the collective, and he becomes part of the machine.
+The result is a “mass man” who adjusts himself to the collective, as he becomes part of the machine.

 To such people, the ideal takes form as the totalitarian society.
 The group mind, which builds on collective identification, is an “anti-Self”.